bmustiata/version-manager-py/README.rst

 1. Files are actually ``glob`` patterns, so you can match ``**/*.js`` for example.
 2. The configuration files can be yml.
-3. ``version-manager`` will output the following error codes: 0 when no files are changed, 0 when files are changed successfuly, or a non zero error code in case of error.
+3. ``vm`` will output the following error codes: 0 when no files are changed, 0 when files are changed successfuly, or a non zero error code in case of error.